 Best tips for cooking your Pheasant Breast

 Wild lean meat like this can be tough and dry if not properly cooked, so you do want to be careful not to overcook this delicious bird.
 Here are some tips we’ve learned.

 - We use an oil and butter combination for browning the meat to add flavor and moisture.

 - A flour dredge also helps seal in the moisture and flavor.

-- Be CAREFUL not to overcook pheasant.
-The meat is usually much lighter and easier to over cook than chicken.
-Rather than follow the recipe times exactly, I recommend you pay attention to the size of your meat pieces and adjust the cooking temperatures and times as needed for your meat thickness.
+- The meat is usually much lighter and easier to over cook than chicken.
+Rather than follow the recipe times exactly, we recommend you pay attention to the size of your meat pieces and adjust the cooking temperatures and times as needed for your meat thickness.

 Wild Pheasant breasts dredged in flour, pan fried with butter and simmered in a creamy Italian Marsala mushroom sauce.
 The flavor is deep, rich and delicious.